IELTS Speaking Samples and Answers

 [You will have to talk about the topic for 1 to 2 minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

-Part 3 - Detailed Discussion:
+Part 3 - Details Discussion:

 Q. Is friendship important in your culture?
+Why?
+Why not?

-Thus, one can have ‘n’ number of friends but there are a very few who can be categorised as a close friend, those whom one can confide in and have a heart to heart talk.
-In my case, I can have 2-3 very close friends.
+Thus, one can have ‘n’ number of friends, but there are only a few who can be categorised as "close friends", those whom one can confide in and have a heart to heart talk.
+In general, I believe one can have 2-3 very close friends.

-Q. Are friends more important than family?
+Q. Some people say that friends are more important than family?
 What do you think? why?

 Q. What are the qualities of a good friend?
 Do our expectations from a good friend change over time?